microsoft/PowerApps-Samples/cds/webapi/C#/GlobalDiscovery/GlobalDiscovery/README.md

-﻿# Use the Web API Global Discovery Service
+﻿# Demonstrates the Global Discovery Service

-This sample shows how to use the Web API Global discovery Service
+This sample shows how to access the Global Discovery Service using the Web API.

 ## How to run this sample

 To run the sample:
 1. Download or clone the sample so that you have a local copy.
-2. Open the project solution file in Visual Studio 2017 and restore the Nuget packages.
+2. Open the project solution file in Visual Studio.
-3. Press F5 to run the sample.
+3. Press F5 to build and run the sample.
-4. The samples prompts a login window where you need to specify the Microsoft Dataverse user credentials.

 ## What this sample does

-This sample returns the available Dataverse instances for a given user credentials.
+When run, the sample opens a logon form where you must specify the Microsoft Dataverse credentials for an enabled user.
+The program then displays to the console window a list of Dataverse environment instances that the specified user is a member of.

+Other important aspects of this sample include:
+1. Handles breaking API changes in different versions of Azure Active Directory Authentication Library (ADAL)
+1. No dependency on helper code or a helper library since all required code, including authentication code, is provided.

 ### Setup